-Merivale Retirement Village provides age related rest home and hospital level services, long-term chronic health conditions, short-term care (respite), and support care (end-of-life care) for up to 69 residents.
-The facility is owned and operated by three directors of Merivale Retirement Villages 2011, one of the directors is actively involved in the service an is the managing director.
-The facility is one of two facilities owned and operated by the group, the other being The Village Palms.
+The Village Palms provides age related rest home and hospital level services, long-term chronic health conditions, short-term care (respite), support care (end-of-life care), and care for younger person disabled (YPD) for up to 78 residents.
+The facility is owned and operated by three directors of Merivale Retirement Villages 2011, one of the directors is actively involved in the service as its managing director.
+The facility is one of two facilities owned and operated by the group.

 This provisional audit was conducted in anticipation of a sale of the two facilities to Metlifecare.
-It included a review of policies and procedures, review of residents' and staff files, observations, and interviews with residents, family/whānau, managers, staff, contracted allied health providers (a physiotherapist) and a general practitioner.
+It included a review of policies and procedures, review of residents' and staff files, observations, and interviews with residents, family/whānau, managers, staff, contracted allied health providers (a physiotherapist) and two general practitioners.
 The service maintains quality records that comply with relevant legislation, health information standards and professional guidelines.